Ground Fault Causes, Effects, Example, Explanation

 Here you can see the primary side of the Transformer is delta connected and the secondary side is star connected.
 The neutral point is connected to the Earth through the Neutral Grounding Resistor.

-Under normal Condition, a grounding conductor does not carry any current but when any voltage imbalance occurs then the imbalance current flow through the grounding wire and rebalances the electrical system.
+Under normal condition, a grounding conductor does not carry any current but when any voltage imbalance occurs then the imbalance current flow through the grounding wire and rebalances the electrical system.

 Causes of Ground Fault

-A ground fault is a fault that causes to flow uncontrolled current pass from components at any other potential to the ground or earth potential or reference potential.
-Ground fault mainly occurs due to broken of conductors or if grounding connection is not given.
-The ground fault also occurs due to loose connection, burning of cables, etc.
+A ground fault is a fault that causes to flow uncontrolled current to pass from components at any other potential to the ground or earth potential or reference potential.
+Ground fault mainly occurs,

 Line to Ground Fault

-When any line conductor of an electrical system is touched to the grounding system or grounding conductor then it is called Line to Ground Fault.
+When any line conductor of an electrical system is touched by the grounding system or grounding conductor then it is called Line to Ground Fault.
 In a three-phase system, only one phase may be touched to the ground or all three phases may be touched to the ground.

 Effects of Ground Fault